 The Company has a revolving credit agreement (the "Bank Revolver") with three banks, for which The First National Bank of Boston serves as agent (the "Agent").
-As in effect prior to the completion of the Offering, the Bank Revolver permits loans of up to \$40,000,000 and allows the Company to have a maximum of \$20,000,000 of letters of credit outstanding.
+The Bank Revolver permits borrowings of up to \$40,000,000 in cash and allows the Company to have a maximum of \$20,000,000 of letters of credit outstanding.
 The combination of cash and letters of credit outstanding is limited to \$55,000,000 at any one time.
 The maximum amount of the Bank Revolver reduces on April 1, 1995 to \$50,000,000.
-The entire balance of the Bank Revolver matures on July 1, 1996.
-All of the Company's obligations under the Bank Revolver are collateralized by substantially all of the Company's assets.
+The entire balance of the Bank Revolver are collateralized by substantially all of the Company's assets.

-Interest on loans outstanding under the Bank Revolver are payable monthly in arrears and accrue at the Agent's base rate plus 1%, or at the Company's option, at a rate which is 3% over the "Eurodollar Rate" offered to the Agent by prime banks in the Eurodollar interbank market.
-At June 30, 1994, the

-Company had elected the Eurodollar option with respect to \$32,000,000 of the amounts outstanding under the Bank Revolver; the Eurodollar Rate was 7.44% and the Agent's base rate was 7.25%.
-The Company pays a fee of 1.5% per annum for outstanding letters of credit backing performance bonds and 3.0% per annum for all other outstanding letters of credit.
+Interest on amounts outstanding under the Bank Revolver are payable monthly in arrears and accrue at the Agent's base rate plus 1%, or at the Company's option, at a rate which is 3% over the "Eurodollar Rate" offered to the Agent by prime banks in the Eurodollar interbank market.
+At May 31, 1994, the Company had elected the Eurodollar option with respect to \$32,000,000 of the amounts outstanding under the Bank Revolver; the Eurodollar Rate was 4.38% and the Agent's base rate was 7.25%.
 The Company also pays a commitment fee at the rate of one-half of 1% per annum on the unused portion of the total commitment.
 The Bank Revolver provides for the maintenance of certain restrictive covenants including, among others, restrictions on the ratio of accounts receivable to current liabilities, total liabilities to tangible net worth, and earnings before interest and taxes to total interest expense.
-The Company is also restricted from making certain dividend payments or stock redemptions, incurring certain additional debt, and capital expenditures are limited to \$12,000,000 each year.
+The Company is also restricted from making certain dividend payments, incurring certain additional debt, and capital expenditures are limited to \$12,000,000 each year.

-At June 30, 1994, the loans outstanding under the Bank Revolver were \$33,563,963, the letters of credit aggregated \$9,347,102, and the Company had available borrowing capacity of \$6,436,037 under the Bank Revolver.
-As described under "Use of Proceeds," the Company anticipates that it will repay from the net proceeds of the Offering all of its then outstanding loan balance under the Bank Revolver.
+At May 31, 1994, the loans outstanding under the Bank Revolver were \$33,152,641, the letters of credit aggregated \$8,547,102, and the Company had available borrowing capacity of \$6,847,359 under the Bank Revolver.
+As described under "Use of Proceeds," the Company anticipates that it will repay from the net proceeds of the Offering all of its then outstanding balance under the Bank Revolver.

-The Company and its bank lenders have recently negotiated a proposed modification of the current terms of the Bank Revolver to become effective upon completion of the Offering.
-Under the amended terms, the maximum amount of \$55,000,000 now available for loans and letters of credit under the Bank Revolver will be reduced to \$35,000,000 upon the sale by the Company of the Senior Notes.
-The entire amount will be available for loans, and up to \$20,000,000 will be available for letters of credit, provided that the combination of cash and letters of credit outstanding will be limited to \$35,000,000 at any one time.
-In addition, the sum of loans and letters of credit outstanding at any one time must not exceed 80% of the Company's eligible accounts receivable (as defined in the Bank Revolver) plus \$10,000,000.
-The maturity of the Company's entire balance under the Bank Revolver will be extended to July 1, 1997.
+The Company is engaged in discussions relating to a proposed modification of the current terms of the Bank Revolver or its replacement with a new revolving credit agreement.
+Under the revised terms currently being discussed, the maximum amount of \$55,000,000 now available for borrowings and letters of credit under the Bank Revolver would be reduced to \$35,000,000 upon the sale by the Company of the Senior Notes.
+The entire amount would be available for borrowings, and up to \$20,000,000 would be available for letters of credit, provided that the combination of cash and letters of credit outstanding would be limited to \$35,000,000 at any one time.
+The terms of the proposed modification of the Bank Revolver or its replacement with a new revolving credit agreement have not been fully negotiated and may differ from those described above.